York Street Project

 This mission is acted out in interrelated and coordinated yet separate programs:

-– Early childhood development for homeless and low-income children aged three months to five years.
+The Nurturing Place – Early childhood development for homeless and low-income children aged three months to five years.
 Here they can overcome damage to their minds, bodies, and spirits from the effects of poverty, poor nutrition and dysfunctional family situations.

 Phone: 201-413-1982